inmanta/inmanta-core/docs/install/2-configure-agents.rst

 * The Inmanta server should have passphraseless SSH access on the machine it maps to.
 More information on how to set up SSH connectivity can be found at :ref:`configure_server_step_6`
-* The remote machine should have a Python2 interpreter installed.
+* The remote machine should have a Python 2 or 3 interpreter installed.
+The binary executed by default is ``python``.

 Configuring auto-started agents via environment settings